Question 107·Medium·Inferences

 Evaluate the options:

-- Choice B says mailed instructions are ineffective, meaning they don’t work at all.
-But the study only shows they worked less well than bins plus workshops—it does not show they had no effect.
+- Choice B says mailed instructions alone are completely ineffective.
+But the study only shows they were less effective than bins plus workshops; it does not show they had no effect.

-- Choice C says the city should require workshops before bins.
-The study only tested optional workshops and does not compare required vs. optional attendance, so this is too strong and prescriptive.
+- Choice C says the city should require workshops before giving bins.
+The study tested optional workshops and does not compare required vs. optional attendance, so this is too prescriptive.

 - Choice D says contamination is caused entirely by lack of information.
-The study never rules out other causes; it just shows contamination was lower in group (a).
+The study never rules out other causes; it only reports lower contamination in group (a).

-- Choice A states that giving people both the needed equipment and chances for direct instruction can substantially improve composting outcomes, which matches the study’s results (more scraps diverted and less contamination) without overclaiming.
+- Choice A states that providing free bins and optional workshops can substantially improve composting outcomes, which matches the study’s results without overclaiming.

-Therefore, the correct answer is: providing residents with both the necessary equipment and opportunities for direct instruction can substantially improve composting outcomes.
+Therefore, the correct answer is: providing free compost bins and optional workshops can substantially improve composting outcomes.